SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 Exists only for certain proteins which independently locks together.

 Hemoglobin does this!
-It contains multiple sets of side chains that
+It contains multiple sets of side chains that needs folding once again.

+## Shooting images of proteans

+## NMR spectroscopy
+* Use